South Africa: Social and Political Transformation

 Following decades of systematic segregation under apartheid, South Africa is striving to free itself of a legacy of racial discrimination, economic exploitation, and political authoritarianism to build a democratic and equitable regime.
 Nation building is a complex process that involves reconciling the past and forging the way to a common future.

-Through coursework and community engagement, students on this program focus on issues of memory, reconciliation, development, and nation building as they relate to South Africa’s social and political transformations in the 20 years after apartheid.
-The program includes multiple excursions, including a comparative visit to neighboring Mozambique which played a significant role in South Africa’s anti-apartheid struggle and has pursued a different path in its own recent history of independence.
+Through coursework and community engagement, students on this program focus on issues of memory, reconciliation, development, and nation building as they relate to South Africa’s social and political transformations.

-Students discover the significant role that Durban, the program's base, has played in South African history, particularly its position in and against apartheid.
-Highlights of the program include a visit to Robben Island in Cape Town, where Nelson Mandela spent 18 of his 27 years in prison, and an international excursion to Mozambique, where students learn of the close collaboration between the ANC and FRELIMO and their shared role in the struggles for freedom.
+Students discover the significant role that Durban, the program's base, has played in South African history, particularly its role in and against apartheid.
 To provide students with learning opportunities in many different contexts, the program also includes field visits to Johannesburg, rural areas of KwaZulu-Natal, the Umfolozi and Hluhluwe game reserves, and the Drakensberg mountain range.

 Interact with a range of organizations involved in South Africa's social and political transformations, including:

-- The Abahlali Shack Dwellers Movement — campaigning around housing issues and working to give voice to the poor and homeless
+- The Abahlali Shack Dwellers Movement — which campaigns around housing issues and works to give voice to the views of the poor and homeless

-- Phoenix Zululand — applying the principles of restorative justice in 13 KwaZulu-Natal prisons
+- Phoenix Zululand — which works to apply the principles of restorative justice in 13 KwaZulu-Natal prisons

-- KwaZulu-Natal Youth Empowerment Project — operating a school feeding scheme and youth club in the Cato Manor area of Durban where students have their first and longest homestay.
-Students participate in both of these activities on a weekly basis
+- KwaZulu-Natal Youth Empowerment Project — which operates a school feeding scheme and youth club in the Cato Manor area of Durban where students have their first and longest homestay.
+Students participate in both of these activities on a weekly basis.

-- The African Centre for the Constructive Resolution of Disputes (ACCORD) — headquartered in Durban and working on conflict resolution in crisis areas throughout Africa
+- The African Centre for the Constructive Resolution of Disputes (ACCORD) — an African-oriented conflict resolution center based in Durban.

 The program has two interrelated thematic seminars that are fundamental to understanding South Africa’s past, present, and future transformations.
 The program’s seminars focus on:

-- Memory and Reconciliation in South Africa through the examination of 1) the challenges of transition; 2) re-membering the past through individual and popular memory; and 3) reconciliation through the Truth and Reconciliation Commission (TRC).
-Lectures and discussions aim to provide students with a solid grasp of the historical background of South Africa's apartheid system; contemporary developments leading to the dismantling of that system; emerging visions for post-apartheid South Africa; the political, economic, and social structure of the future South Africa; the role of memory in healing the trauma of the past; and anthropological and cultural approaches to understanding South African society.
+- Memory and Reconciliation in South Africa through the examination of 1) the challenges of transition; 2) re-membering the past through individual and popular memory; and 3) the challenges of reconciliation through the Truth and Reconciliation Commission (TRC), among other approaches, in a fledgling democracy.
+Lectures and discussions aim to provide students with a solid grasp of the historical background of South Africa's apartheid system; contemporary developments leading to the dismantling of that system; the visions for post-apartheid South Africa; the political, economic, and social structure of the future South Africa; the role of memory in healing the trauma of the past; and anthropological and cultural approaches to understanding South African society.

-- Development, Transformation, and Nation Building in South Africa through an analysis of: 1) development in South Africa; 2) nation building explored through education and the media in South Africa; and 3) gender and social change.
-A central premise of this course is the interconnected nature of issues of development and nation building in South Africa — as it is difficult to analyze one without considering its relationship to the other.
+- • Development, Transformation, and Nation Building in South Africa through the examination of: 1) development in South Africa; 2) nation building explored through education and the media in South Africa; and 3) gender and social change.
+A central premise of this course is the interconnected nature of issues of development and nation building in South Africa — it is difficult to analyze one without considering its relationship to the other.